Ex-prison warden faces trial over inmate abuse allegations

 “I felt like he cared about me and he loved me,” the woman said, her voice breaking.

-“He just said the sweetest, nicest things, it took me by surprise but I wanted to make him happy,” she said of their first sexual encounter in the bathroom.
-She said he later took nude photographs of her.
+“I couldn’t believe it was happening but I felt like he loved me and he cared about me and I wanted to make him happy,” she said.

+The woman said similar sexual encounters between her and Garcia happened in the visitation room and in a warehouse while other prison officials and/or inmates were nearby.

-Garica’s lawyer argues, though, that there was no surveillance video capturing the alleged sexual misconduct.
+Garcia’s lawyer argued that there was no surveillance video capturing the alleged sexual misconduct.
 Union officials have long complained the prison has an inadequate number of cameras.

 “The evidence is not going to show one single video of any of these supposed events,” Garcia’s defense lawyer, James Reilly, said.
 In court papers, the defense argued that Garcia took pictures of one inmate because he wanted documentation that she was breaching policy by standing around naked.